damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 This code means that, **for each post** within the **site posts** (`{% for post in site.posts %}`), all of them would be displayed as items of an unordered list of posts, within links for their respective paths.

 Of course, you can adapt the HTML structure according to your needs.
+Also, we can use the blog-aware structure to create different kinds of dynamic insertion.
+For example, we could use them to display multiple things within the same category, as a collection of photos, books, etc. So, each time we add a new item, the SSG uses it's template engine to bring our collections together.

-### Supported content
+## Supported content

 Static servers fully support any language or script interpreted by browsers, known as **client-side** processing.
-Let's just remember that a static site is essentially composed by three components: the structure (HTML), the layout and styles (CSS), and the behavior (JavaScript).
+Let's just remember that a static site is essentially composed of three components: the structure (HTML), the layout and styles (CSS), and the behavior (JavaScript).

 _Supported languages and file extensions_